 - 8.1.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions.
 Most notably: - Finance the Chief Finance Officer (CFO) is a qualified (CIPFA) accountant with many years of experience.
 The Council sponsors junior staff to study for relevant professional qualifications including AAT, CIPFA and ACCA.
-The Council also pays for (and ensures attendance on) training courses and conferences across all aspects of accounting, including (especially) Treasury Management to keep professional client status under "MIFID II" (the "Markets in Financial Instruments Directive", incorporated into UK law in November 2017); and - Property the Asset and Investment Manager (AIM) a qualified (MRICS) surveyor, with many years of experience is responsible for Asset Management within the Council.
-The Asset Management service comprises of, and performs the Estates Management, Building Services, Resorts, Capital Projects and Development functions of the Council.
+The Council also pays for (and ensures attendance on) training courses and conferences across all aspects of accounting, including (especially) Treasury Management to keep professional client status under "MIFID II" (the "Markets in Financial Instruments Directive", incorporated into UK law in November 2017). - Property -The Asset Management service comprises of, and performs the Estates Management, Building Services, Resorts, Capital Projects, and Development functions of the Council.
 Each function is headed by an appropriately qualified professional within their individual specialism (e.g., the Building Services team is led by a MRICS Building Surveyor).
 As with Finance, the Council is strongly committed to supporting both professional and wider staff development within its Asset Management function, with a number of staff on the pathway to becoming qualified RICS surveyors and with apprentice opportunities within the Asset Management team.

-The AIM will also play a key role in the Council's approach to commercial investment and trading (highlighted above in Section 6). - 8.1.2 The Council also has a separate Housing team that is responsible for overseeing social housing developments within the district.
+8.1.2 The Council also has a separate Housing team that is responsible for overseeing social housing developments within the district.